kokatoo/kokatoo.github.io/_posts/2020-10-05-hypothesis-testing-part2.markdown

 ### Type I/II Errors

-We can represent the above null/alternate hypothesis by the below confusion matrix:
+We can represent the above null/alternative hypothesis by the below confusion matrix:

 |           | H0 True      | H0 False      |
 |-----------|--------------|---------------|
 | Reject H0 | Type I error | Power         |
 | Accept H0 | Correct      | Type II error |

+From the confusion matrix we can see that 4 things can happen, If H0 is true, the probability of making a wrong decision is `alpha` and the probability of making a right decision is `1 - alpha`.
+If H0 is false, the probability of making a right decision to reject H0 is `1 - beta` and the probability of making a wrong decision is `beta`.

 Type I error is determined by the significance level alpha.
 In our above example, `alpha = 0.05`.
 This mean out of 100 times, on average we will reject the null hypothesis when the null hypothesis is in fact true.
 On the contrary, if null hypothesis is false and we fail to reject the null hypothesis, we have made a Type II error.
 We can plot the 2 different hypothesis below:

 {% highlight r %}
 plot_dists <- function(fun, fun2, mu, sigma) {
   x <- mu + seq(-4, 6, length = 100) * sigma / sqrt(n)
-  plot(x, fun(x), ylab = "Probs", type = "l", main = "Null vs Alternate Distribution")
+  plot(x, fun(x), ylab = "Probs", type = "l", main = "Null vs Alternative Distribution")
   lines(x, fun2(x), col = "blue")
 }